GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 environments: # kpt-set: ${env}
   - dev
   - stage
-role: [stage, dev] # kpt-set: ${env}
+role: # kpt-set: ${env}
+  - stage
+  - dev
 ```

 Explanation for the changes:
 - As all the values in `environments` match the setter values of `env`, `# kpt-set: ${env}` comment is added.
 Here, the comment is added to the key node as it is an array node with folded style.
-- As all the values in `role` match the setter values of `env`, `# kpt-set: ${env}` comment is added.
+- As all the values in `role` match the setter values of `env`, array node is converted to folded style and
-Here, the order of the array values is not considered, and the comment is added to the key node as it
+`# kpt-set: ${env}` comment is added to the key node.
+Here, the order of the array values is not considered.
-is an array node with flow style.
 <!--mdtogo-->